We share our thoughts, observations, and experience, buying and selling property in PEI...

 There could be a lot of foreclosures in the near future because of businesses closing and laying people off due to Covid restrictions.

-PEI houses may drop in price because of the number of houses that may flood the market.
+PEI houses may drop in price because of the number of houses that may flood the market due to interest rates.

 Time will tell.